 Apple's iPhone 14 includes a very basic sort of non-emergency messaging.
 Through their "Find My" app, you can manually send a location "pin" via satellite.
 Properly coached, your contacts at home can interpret this to mean, "I am here, and I am capable of pushing this button on my app," or whatever you want them to deduce from it.
 Discuss how you want these location messages to be interpreted.

 On the topic of non-emergency messaging, we have to make one further distinction.
 Of the products and services that offer two-way messaging, some of the newest options allow their messaging app to work seamlessly on satellite signal and in cell/WiFi.
 With the apps from ZOLEO, Garmin, and Global Hotspot, you can have one conversation that moves with you from satellite signal to cell and WiFi.
-(From Garmin, only the very latest devices are compatible with the app that provides seamless messaging.
-The Explorer and original Mini devices are not compatible).
+(From Garmin, only the very latest devices --Messenger, Mini 2, GPSMap 67i-- are compatible with the app that provides seamless messaging.
+Older devices use an older Garmin app that does not support seamless messaging).
 This is very nice for smooth communication on trips and for people that go in and out of the wilderness frequently.
 The SPOT and Bivy Stick apps do not allow you to send and receive messages over cell/WiFi.
 It might seem minor, but this seamless messaging can greatly smooth communications in certain settings — like international travel or thru-hiking.
 You're in and out of signal, but you want to participate in one clean, uninterrupted text chain with someone.
 The ability to do this has raised the bar in terms of what we expect from our sat messengers; we now wish all of our satellite messenger apps allowed for seamless text chains.
 Those communicating from home would especially appreciate this; they really don't want to jump between messaging apps if they don't have to.
 Unfortunately, they do not currently do so.

 Each of the four satellite communication networks has coverage limitations, and all satellite communications have inherent restrictions.
 Additionally, we found differences, even when coverage seemed intact, in the reliable transmission of sent messages.
 Because all remote communications are fraught, communication reliability is greatest when it can be "two-way."
 We know from experience with one-way devices that the field user can be "sending" messages that no one is getting.
 When the communications are "two-way," confirmation of receipt is a little clearer.